SpaceZoe/Sedona-Release/README.md

 # 🌿 Sedona Release — A Gentle Releasing Web App

 This is my first self-built web project, inspired by the book *The Sedona Method*.
-After starting to practice small emotional releases in my own life, I wanted to build a minimal, calm digital tool to help guide that same process.

----

-## 🧠 Project Story

-I recently recommended The Sedona Method to a few friends, and I realized how much a small, guided tool could help people apply its simple emotional releasing technique — even if they haven’t read the book.
+I recently recommended The Sedona Method to a few friends, and I realized how much a small, guided tool could help people apply its simple emotional releasing technique， even if they haven’t read the book.

 Everyone sometimes faces sudden emotional tension or stress.
 This tool offers a few calm, structured questions that guide you back toward a more peaceful inner state, in just a few moments.

 After practicing several rounds of Sedona releasing myself, I noticed how each “letting go” brings me a bit closer to clarity and calm.
 I wanted to make that experience accessible and effortless for others too.

+---

+## 🧠 Project Story

 1. Used **GPT-5** to generate the first React + Tailwind prototype.
 2. Iteratively refined the design and transitions through several rebuilds.